mmccoyd/hillside_dactyl_shield/README.md

 There are three main choice points in a features vs cost trade off.

-- A simple breakout for rows, columns, reset, and battery with switch using a two layer board at low cost.
+- A simple shield for rows, columns, reset, and a battery with a switch using a two layer board at low cost.
 - Wired split with ESD protection, by adding PCBA parts placement; though you could hand solder most of that.